Payfast/mod-cubecart/readme.txt

 3. Change values in form:
 4. Set ‘Merchant ID’ to your Merchant ID
 5. Set ‘Merchant Key’ to your Merchant Key
-6. Check the ‘Go live’ box
+6. Uncheck the ‘Sandbox testing mode’ box
 7. Click ‘Save’ button to save configuration
 The module will then be live for transaction processing.